stevens-armlab/teleop_python_utils/README.md

 ```
 Then, the script will generate a window where the robot motion is displayed.
 Wait for the window to close itself, for the animation file to be generated.
 The animation will be saved as ```UR5_traj1.gif```

+Another window will display the plots of the haptic input and robot end-effector trajectories in separately.
+Both trajectories are plotted in the Viewer base frame.

 Then, ```traj1.yaml``` will be saved under [data_saved](teleop_python_utils/data_saved), which can be used to load the generated joint state trajectory to a ROS Node as demonstrated [here](https://github.com/stevens-armlab/teleop_core).